 Will anything change if a publisher does nothing in relation to Ads.txt?

-However, the ecosystem is preparing for publishers without ads.txt files to see a decrease in the demand available to them through major platforms like Google.
+The ecosystem is now geared towards ads.txt and publishers without ads.txt files will see a decrease in the demand available to them through major platforms like Google.

 Critical dates and information for Ads.txt

-Google stated that they would be making ads.txt inventory only the default for advertisers on all of their buying platforms in Q4 of 2018.
+Google made ads.txt inventory only the default for advertisers on all of their buying platforms in Q4 of 2018.

 What else should Ezoic users be aware of?

 We recommend using Ads.txt Manager to implement your ads.txt file.
 It is free and easy-to-use.